Resource-Based Routing in Alapa

 Resource-based routing is a convention-over-configuration approach that maps HTTP verbs to controller

 actions for a specific resource.
-For example, a Book
+For example, a Book resource might have routes for listing books,

 showing a specific book, creating a new book, updating a book, and deleting a book.